Meeshbhoombah/cs/algorithmic_analysis/readme.md

 # Algorithmic Analysis
-Branch of CS which studies the performance of algorithms
+Study of the performance of computer algorithms, used to compare algorithms to make informed design decisions.

+**Table of Contents**

+## Why

+## How
 - Focus on computing resources used:
     + **Space** (memory)
     + **Runtime** (time required to execute)